 “Her freedom can hardly be called justice, and nothing will ever compensate her for her lost years,” Chowdhry said. —Religion News Service

-A version of this article appears in the print edition under the title “People: Asia Bibi.”
+Version of this article appears in the print edition on the People page and in the Following up section.